-In July 2014, the IASB issued the final version of IFRS 9 - "Financial Instruments" which reflects all phases of the financial instruments project and replaces IAS 39 - "Financial Instruments: Recognition and Measurement" and all previous versions of IFRS 9.
+In July 2014, the IASB issued the final version of IFRS 9 - Financial Instruments, which reflects all phases of the financial instruments project and replaces IAS 39 - Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting and is effective for financial years beginning on or after January 1, 2018.
 Early application is permitted.
 Retrospective application is required, but comparative information is not compulsory.
 Early application of previous versions of IFRS 9 (2009, 2010 and 2013) is permitted if the date of initial application is before February 1, 2015.
-The adoption of IFRS 9 will have an effect on the classification and measurement of the Group's financial liabilities.
+The adoption of IFRS 9 will have an effect on the classification and measurement of the Group's financial assets, but no impact on the classification and measurement of the Group's financial liabilities.

-For the years ended December 31, 2015 and 2014 (Saudi Riyals in Thousands)
+Arab National Bank - Saudi Joint Stock Company NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (continued) For the years ended December 31, 2015 and 2014 (Saudi Riyals in Thousands)

-4- Cash and balances with SAMA
+4. Cash and balances with SAMA